Educational stage: New Zealand

 In New Zealand children are required by law to attend 10 years of educational instruction, from the age of 6 to 16.
 The law also provides in the same legislation that all people are allowed to attend free education to the age of 18, this legislation is the Education Act 1989.
 Children can be enrolled at primary school when they turn five years old, and must be enrolled by the time they turn six years old.
 From years 1–6 students attend primary school.
 In years 7 and 8 students attend intermediate, or a joint school (years 1–8 or years 7–13).
 The final years of free education are spent in secondary school (years 9–13).
 New Zealand also has two older educational stage-numbering systems; standards 5 and 6 were largely unused with the introduction of intermediate schools in the 1950s, while "primmer" numbering was in use well into the 1970s, and some academically focused secondary schools still use "form" numbering.

+Nigeria

+In Nigeria children start school at the age of 6.This age marks the beginning of compulsory primary education, which lasts until around age 11.